Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * Supply a device index and a slot number.
 In this case, the slot corresponds to the Nextor kernel that contains the driver that handles the device.

-When a device number is supplied, a logical unit number can be supplied too; default value for the logical unit number is 1.

 If "d" is specified instead of a partition number, then the drive will be mapped to its default state, which can be one of the following:

 * If the drive was unmapped at boot time, then it is left unmapped.

-* If at boot time the drive was assigned to a MSX-DOS driver unit, or to a Nextor drive-based unit, then it is mapped to the same unit.
+* If at boot time the drive was assigned to a MSX-DOS driver unit, or to a Nextor driver unit, then it is mapped to the same unit.

-* If at boot time the drive was assigned to a Nextor device-based driver, then an automatic mapping procedure (equal to the one performed at boot time, except that "active" partition flags are not checked) will be performed.
+* If at boot time the drive was assigned to a Nextor driver, then an automatic mapping procedure (equal to the one performed at boot time, except that "active" partition flags are not checked) will be performed.
 This may or may not result in the drive having the same mapping it had at boot time, depending on the mapping state of the other drives.

 If "u" is specified instead of a partition number, then the drive will be left unmapped